The COVID-19 vaccine is safe and effective for pregnant people, says the NIH director | ExBulletin

 The COVID-19 vaccine is safe and effective for pregnant people, says the NIH director

-(New York) — Pfizer and Modern COVID-19 vaccines are “totally safe” and effective for pregnant people, according to Dr. Francis Collins, director of the National Institutes of Health (NIH).
-Two new studies show.
+According to Dr. Francis Collins, director of the National Institutes of Health (NIH), two new studies show that the Pfizer and Moderna COVID-19 vaccines are “totally safe” and effective for pregnant people.
+It is shown.

-Collins writes: Blog post On Tuesday, Pfizer and Modana vaccines, both using mRNA technology, were found to provide pregnant people with the levels of antibodies and immune cells needed to protect them from COVID-19.
+on Tuesday, Collins wrote Both vaccines have been found to provide pregnant people with the levels of antibodies and immune cells needed to protect them from the coronavirus.

 According to Collins, the vaccine is likely to have a protective effect on babies born to vaccinated people.